Easy Small Space Garden Ideas For Patios, Porches, And Small Yards

 Advantages Of Window Boxes

-Window boxes are a smart solution when space is limited, but you still want to enjoy growing flowers, herbs, or even a few vegetables.
-One of their biggest advantages is that they help you make the most of vertical space, which is ideal for balconies, small patios, or even fences.
+Window boxes are a smart solution when space is limited, but you still want to grow flowers, herbs, or even a few vegetables.

-Here are just a few more reasons to love window boxes:
+Here are a few reasons to love them:

-- They add instant charm and curb appeal to your home.
+- They add instant curb appeal to your home

-- You can change the plants out with the seasons.
+- You can change plants with the seasons

 Where To Install Window Boxes

-One of my favorite spots for a window box is right outside the kitchen window.
+One of my favorite places for a window box is right outside the kitchen window.
 I’ve filled ours with mint, basil, thyme, and a bit of leaf lettuce.
-They not only look pretty, but are practical too.
-I can pinch off a few herbs while I’m cooking or add a sprig to a little bouquet.
-They create a small but beautiful focal point outside the window.
+It’s so convenient to step outside and snip what I need while I’m cooking.

 Advantages Of Hanging Baskets